 While any department in a DC can get away with a few great trainers during most of the year, an influx of seasonal help requires additional training resources and will test the capabilities of inexperienced trainers.

 Following up on these questions to make sure your team has the right answers and support can make all the difference in what type of training you deliver to a new hire.
 A clear set of agreed-upon best practices can remove alternative training methods for the same process in your facility.
+If you need more information on SOPs, check out our “Creating” and “Sustaining” SOP posts.
 Having a method of auditing the work your trainers do is also a great tool to ensure consistent training experiences as well as give proper feedback to newer trainers.
 And lastly, having clear, understood expectations for performance establishes the new hire’s goal.

 Onboarding is difficult to manage.
 Floor leaders all too often rely on qualitative measures to determine training progression simply because they do not have a tool to measure progression against the expected performance.
 While training progressions for new hires will differ, having a measurement tool to recognize when someone is off track can be very useful in understanding the root cause, and thus how to approach the situation as a floor leader.